JLRipley314/teuk-fortran-2020/README.md

 ## Bug history

-* *Oct 2022*: I learned a few changes made to the code after publication of arXiv:2008:11770 and arXiv:2010.00162.
+* **Oct 2022**: A few bugs were introduced to the code in commits made after the publication of arXiv:2008:11770 and arXiv:2010.00162.
 I have reverted the code to close to its original form, so that running this code should give allow you to reproduce the figures in arXiv:2010.00162.
-Bugs found by Hengrui Zhu (Princeton University)
+Discrepencies in the code output were found by **Hengrui Zhu** (Princeton University)

 ## Contact